sav-che/TL-2/Authors/Schenck, (Johann) Heinrich (Rudolf) {std. Schenck}.md

-> [!cite] BHL link: this entry starts at [page 130](https://www.biodiversitylibrary.org/item/104077#page/144/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 130](https://www.biodiversitylibrary.org/page/33333269) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schenck, \[Johann\] Heinrich \[Rudolf\] (1860-1927), German (Westfalen) botanist; studied at Bonn 1879-1880, 1882-1883, and Berlin 1881-1882; Dr. phil.
 Bonn 1884, student of E. Strasburger; travelled in Brazil 1886-1887 and Mexico 1908; habil.
 Bonn 1889; "Privatdozent" and assistant at the Botanical Institute, Bonn 1890-1896; extraordinary professor ib.
-1896; professor of botany at the Technical University and director of the botanical garden Darmstadt 1896-1927. (*Schenck*).
+1896; professor of botany at the Technical University and director of the botanical garden Darmstadt 1896-1927.
+**Abbreviated name**: *Schenck*

 #### Herbarium and types